What's the difference between deep tissue and sports massage?

 Sports massage therapists have a wider range of techniques to use during the treatment that all target specific muscle tension and can integrate each technique to the individual’s needs.
 There is no standard ‘one style fits all’ massage routine used during treatment.

 Sports massage therapists usually have a good link to other health care professionals such as physiotherapists or rehab therapists.
 Sports massage can sometimes be prescribed as part of ongoing treatment for an injury.
 And for clients who come to Victory "just" for a sports massage, our massage therapists are also able to refer onto one of our physios if they think that an injury requires more specialist treatment.
 Sports massage is a more medical approach to massage.

 So, in short, deep tissue massage is great for helping you to relax, and sports massage is great at helping to treat and prevent specific pain, tension and injuries.

 Think you could do with a massage?
-We're offering 20% off your first massage with Hayley until the end of November 2017 - just call us on 0207 175 0150 and quote 'Welcome back, Hayley' or click the button below to book your session.
+Call us on 0207 175 0150 or click the button below to book your session.